razasoneji/CryptML/README.md

-## 📂 Presentation
+# 📂 Presentation
-You can view the project presentation here:
+You can view the project presentation, some key points are discussed in this ppt regarding the project here:

 [View Presentation](https://docs.google.com/presentation/d/1HG2yGzrDRv5D98kzMdwgv0mOmoPEIMLZ/edit?usp=sharing&ouid=113623327821126759756&rtpof=true&sd=true)